-Opiates and morphine are two types of drugs that belong to a category called opioids.
-These drugs and medications are derived from the opium plant itself, synthesized to do what opium does or are partially synthesized and plant extract.
-They are meant to deal with very severe types of pain that cannot be handled in any other fashion.
+Opiates Morphine – Opiates and morphine are two types of drugs that belong to a category called opioids.
+These drugs and medications derived from the opium plant itself.
+Synthesized to do what opium does or partially synthesized and plant extract.
+They meant to deal with very severe types of pain that cannot handled in any other fashion.
 The problem with this is that they help pain, but are very, very addictive.
-This is very big issue with some people, as they become dependent on the drug, or like the high and take it for fun.
+This is very big issue with some people, as they become dependent on the drug.
+Like the high and take it for fun.

 Morphine has a long history that is mostly steeped in war.
-This is the drug they give to people when they are dying so that they feel no pain as they pass when there is nothing that can be done for them during war time.
+This is the drug they give to people when they are dying.
+So that they feel no pain as they pass.
+When there is nothing that can done for them during war time.
 This is also the drug that they give to older people who are passing so that they may do it peacefully and painless.
-It can be given for pain, but is rarely prescribed and normally only given in the hospital for very bad trauma due to its nature.
+It can given for pain, but rarely prescribed and normally only given in the hospital for very bad trauma due to its nature.
 Very little bits of it can be lethal and it is very easy to overdose on.
-When it is in a person’s system it acts just like heroin does, causing a person to “nod out” and be very clumsy.
+When it is in a person’s system it acts just like heroin does, causing a person to “nod out” and very clumsy.